sdingcn/clo/README.md

 }
 ```

-The other features of this language is just a normal
+The other features of this language are just like any normal
 dynamically typed function programming language.
 ```
 letrec (